randax/kafka-streams-workshop/README.md

 ignored.
 To include genres we could create a brand-new type where we included it, _or_ we could instead choose to extend our ``Book`` and `BookProjection` types.
 Let's try the latter.

-A book's genres are stored as comma-separated strings in the database, but Cecilie want you to split them and provide an array of genres for each book.
+A book's genres are stored as comma-separated strings in the database, but Karina want you to split them and provide an array of genres for each book.
 Add the following field to ``BookProjection.avsc``

 ```